Biomedical sciences contribute to medical progress by studying the scientific aspects of disease.

 Unique in French-speaking Belgium.

-The role of the quality assurance professional is to ensure the conformity of all product or service production activities: design, development, production, installation, services and documentation.
-This of course includes regulating the quality of materials, products and components.
-This training will provide you with professional skills in quality system design and maintenance, auditing, safety organization, etc.
+The mission of the quality assurance professional is to ensure the conformity of all product or service production activities: design, development, production, installation, services and documentation.
+This naturally includes regulating the quality of materials, products and components.
+This training will provide you with professional skills in quality system design and maintenance, auditing, safety organization...
+These skills can be applied in a number of specific fields, such as foodstuffs, testing or analysis laboratories, healthcare institutions, or chemical and microbiological environmental monitoring.

 Specialization in Clinical Research Management

-Co-organized with the University of Namur, this Master's degree focuses on research carried out on humans, in order to validate the efficacy and safety of new therapeutic products and techniques.
-This Master's degree will equip you with the professional skills needed to design, carry out, analyze and promote clinical research in hospitals and contract research organizations.
+Co-organized with the University of Namur, this Master's degree focuses on research carried out on humans, to validate the efficacy and safety of new therapeutic products and techniques.
+This Master's degree will provide you with the professional skills needed to design, carry out, analyze and promote clinical research in hospitals and contract research organizations.

 To the Master's program